 Who can request a refund or waiver?

-Following the release of the Federal Budget for 2020-2021, the government has clarified some points with regards to Refunds and Waivers for WHV makers.
+The government has clarified some points with regards to Refunds and Waivers for WHV makers.
 The government has decided to offer some solutions for those who could not enter Australia or had to cut short their stay because of the pandemic.
 Indeed, those measures concern working holiday visa makers, but also tourists, students, temporary skilled workers and temporary skilled workers.

 Working holiday Visa Holders (417 & 462)